-Hatch chiles are a type of pepper that is grown in the Chile Captial of the World, Hatch, New Mexico.
-They are known for their unique flavor, which has been described as smoky and slightly sweet.
+Hatch chiles are a type of pepper grown in the Chile Captial of the World, Hatch, New Mexico.
+Hatch chilies are specifically grown in the Hatch Valley, New Mexico.
+They are known for their unique, smoky, slightly sweet flavor.

 They can be found in grocery stores across the United States.
-Whether you like them mild or hot, this is a Hatch chile out there that will suit your taste buds!
+Whether you like them mild or hot, there is a Hatch chili pepper out there that will suit your taste buds!

 ⬇️ Table of Contents

-In recent years, Hatch chiles have become increasingly popular outside New Mexico.
+In recent years, hatch peppers have become increasingly popular outside New Mexico.
 The prized chiles come in different sizes, usually around 4 to 6 inches long and tapered with a curved shape.

 🌶️ How Hot Are Hatch Chile Peppers?

 The chiles belonging to the Capsicum species Annuum ranges in heat from mild to extremely hot, with the majority falling in the middle of the Scoville scale.
 Roasted Hatch chiles aren't as spicy hot; the roasting process brings out the natural sweetness and tones down the spice.